HMS York (90): Service

 York was laid down by Palmers Shipbuilding and Iron Company, Jarrow, on 18 May 1927, launched on 17 July 1928 and was completed on 1 May 1930.
 She became the flagship of Vice-Admiral Sir Reginald Drax, then his successor, Vice-Admiral Matthew R. Best, of the 2nd Cruiser Squadron of the Home Fleet upon commissioning.
 Between 1931 and 1934 she was commanded by Captain Richard Bevan.
-She served as the flagship of the 8th Cruiser Squadron on the America and West Indies Station based at Bermuda.
+She served as the flagship of the 8th Cruiser Squadron on the North America and West Indies Station based at Bermuda.
 She left Cartagena, Colombia, on 29 April 1934, arriving in Bermuda for the first time (along with her sister ship from Jamaica) on 4 May to begin a refit.
 York was detached to the Mediterranean Fleet in 1935 and 1936 for the Second Italo-Abyssinian War, before returning to the American Station until replaced as station flagship in 1939 by HMS Berwick departing Bermuda on 31 March to refit and recommission at Chatham.
 York left Chatham on 2 August 1939 to take part in the review by the King at Spithead before crossing back over the Atlantic for further service on the America and West Indies Station.
 York arrived back at her base in Bermuda on 13 August 1939.

 The ship moved to Halifax, Nova Scotia, that same month for convoy escort duties.
 In October 1939, York was assigned to Force F at Halifax, which was active in hunting for commerce raiders and protecting convoys.
 She was briefly refitted in Bermuda between 31 October and 22 November before she returned to Great Britain for a more thorough refit in December.
 Upon its completion on 9 February York was assigned to the 1st Cruiser Squadron of Home Fleet.
 On 3 March 1940 the ship intercepted the German blockade runner Arucas in the Denmark Strait near Iceland, but she was scuttled by her own crew before she could be captured.